schollz/oooooo/README.md

 - in tape mode, press K1+K3 to prime recording. when primed, recording will automatically begin when incoming audio rises above a threshold. the recording threshold can be set by global parameter "`recording -> rec thresh`".
 - in tape mode, you can force recording by hitting K1+K3 a second time.
 - recording stops after traversing the whole loop. you can stop it earlier with K2 or K3 (in tape mode) and that will shrink the loop to that point. you can set recording to continue to the next loop by setting the global parameter "`recording -> rec thru loops`" to `yes`.
-- by default, volume in "pinched" when starting/stopping recording to avoid pops from discontinuous signals. you can lower/raise the pinching by adjusting the global parameter "`vol pinch`".
+- by default, loops will be recorded with a crossfade for gapless playback. if you are recording something with initial transients (like drums), I recommend reducing the crossfade (`loop X -> crossfade`) to 1 ms.
 - to record a loop over and over, infinitely, change `recording -> stop rec after` to its max value.

 **quick menu:**